v2saumb/LinuxServerConfiguration/README.md

 # update udp ports to ignore
 IGNORE_PORTS                udp/53;

-# Specify the danger level cautiusly or You're going to
+# Specify the danger level cautiously or You're going to
 # spam yourself with email if you set this too low.
 EMAIL_ALERT_DANGER_LEVEL    3;